samplerepo-alt/Coursera-Coupon/README.md

 ## Final Thoughts: Don’t Miss Coursera Plus Early Bird Sale June 2025

 Whether you're a student, a working professional, or an entire team, Coursera’s current discounts are some of the best we’ve seen this year.
-With up to 50% OFF on Coursera Plus, a free AI course from Google, and regional savings like India’s ₹7,999/year deal, it’s the perfect time to start learning smarter, not pricier.
+With up to **50% OFF on Coursera Plus**, a free AI course from Google, and regional savings like India’s ₹7,999/year deal, it’s the perfect time to start learning smarter, not pricier.

 No promo code needed, just click “**Claim Offer**,” sign in, and you’re set.

 Deals like this don’t last long, especially the $199/year Coursera Plus plan ending June 30.
 If you’ve been waiting for the right moment to upskill, this is it.

 ## FAQS